 While primarily a defense lawyer, Mr. Dalziel has often represented individual claimants or counterclaimants in arbitration before FINRA or AAA.
 This is usually in employment cases or shareholder disputes regarding revenue streams created by relationships the employee or shareholder managed.
 Mr. Dalziel has obtained several very significant awards on behalf of his clients, qualifying him for membership in the Multi Million Dollar Advocates Forum.
-He has been AV rated by Martindale Hubbell for approximately twenty five years.
+He has been AV rated by Martindale-Hubbell® for approximately thirty years.

 Some of Mr. Dalziel’s recent notable client highlights include: